top of page

 • Higher (loss for the carrier), the insurance carrier is out the money.
 They will probably increase your premiums at renewal, but if your group doesn’t renew with that carrier, the carrier cannot get any more money on that plan year from the group.

 Level Funded Plans avoid some of the mandates required by the Affordable Care Act.
 The risk is shifted to be “Sharedby the group and by the insurance carrier.
-Health status of the Group will lower or increase rates.
-Once underwriters have assessed the risk in the group, they calculate the premiums to cover risks, and estimate a premium to be collected each month.
-Generally, they “Max” out the risk for a worse case scenario.
+The health status of the Group will lower or increase rates.
+Once underwriters have assessed the risk in the group, they calculate the premiums to cover risks and estimate a premium to be collected each month.
+Generally, they “Max” out the risk for a worst-case scenario.
 At the end of the year if claims come out:

 • Higher: Specific and Aggregate Stop Loss will cover any overages (ex: claims that exceed $30,000).
-You pay a little additional for this coverage in you plan, but its generally required, and helpful.
-Increase in these kinds of claims will increase your renewal rates, but if you decide not to renew your plan with that carrier, they will not collect any more premiums for that plan year from you.
+You pay a little additional for this coverage in your plan, but it's generally required, and helpful.
+An increase in these kinds of claims will increase your renewal rates, but if you decide not to renew your plan with that carrier, they will not collect any more premiums for that plan year from you.

 • Lower: A refund calculation is made based on the contract.
 The insurance carrier keeps a portion, and the group gets a portion back.
 Typically, the amount is 50/50 or 70/30 (30% to carrier)

-• Because the money comes out real time from the employers account, any amounts over or under the estimate at the beginning of the year are 100% employers.
+• Because the money comes out in real-time from the employer's account, any amounts over or under the estimate at the beginning of the year are 100% employers.

 Regional Trends

-United Benefit Advisors (UBA) has reported in their annual Health Plan Survey an increase in Self-Funded Plans.
-The west region had growth from 2018 to 2019 with 32% increase in the west for small employers and 30.7% for employers 100-499 employees.
+Employer Surveys recently report an increase in Self-Funded Plans.
+The western United States region had growth from 2020 to 2021 with a 32% increase for small employers and 30.7% for employers with 100-499 employees.
 This is a larger increase than in previous years which shows us that even those that didn’t consider it before may want to explore these kinds of plans.

 So why would someone want a Self-Funded Plan?
 Here are a few considerations: